Answering inbound calls is part of being a business owner, but it can sometimes take over your whole day.

 While a call-back solution can improve satisfaction, it provides a similar experience to reaching voicemail.
 It also doesn’t give customers a timely response to their inquiries.
 A better option may be live call answering, where a virtual receptionist can manage overflow calls.

-6. Use call routing and IVR systems.
+6. Use call routing and IVR systems

 Efficient call routing is another strategy for handling high call volume.
 You can improve customer satisfaction by directing incoming calls to the appropriate staff member.
 Instead of being passed around, customers can reach the right person the first time.